 - Located along the main Tung Wan Road, this small hotel has a German restaurant on-site along with a creative workshop right opposite the Love-Lock Wall.

 The annual Bun Festival is perhaps what Cheung Chau is known for best.
-In fact, it features on Time Magazine’s Top 10 Quirky Local Festivals list.
-This three day festival usually happens in early May, and coincides with Buddha’s Birthday.
+It features on Time Magazine’s Top 10 Quirky Local Festivals list.
+This three-day festival usually happens in early May and coincides with Buddha’s Birthday.

 Discover Cheung Chau Island

 We hope you found our guide to Cheung Chau helpful.
-Like we said, the island really has a lot to offer.
+As we mentioned, the island has a lot to offer.
 We’ve been to the island on multiple occasions and still find something new to do.

 There’s more to discover on the island than what we’ve mentioned.
 For instance, I didn’t mention the Love Lock Wall.